-- Adaptable for breakfast or dessert, kids or adults.
-If you think pop-tarts are for kids only, try breaking a pop-tart in two and layer with whipped cream and strawberries for a delicious form of strawberry shortcake.
-Or serve them with ice cream as seen here.
+If you think pop-tarts only are for kids, try breaking a pop-tart in two and layer with whipped cream and strawberries for a delicious form of strawberry shortcake.
+Or serve them with ice cream.

 2. The flour is also negotiable.
 I used part White Whole Wheat because of its mild flavor and better behavior in pastry.
 Regular whole wheat tasted too much like cardboard.
 The oatmeal lends a wonderful nutty flavor.